streamoid/Animator-iOS/README.md

 ### Animator

-Animator iOS SDK provided by Streamoid Technologies, acts as a bridge between offline advertisements and purchasing those products online
+Animator iOS SDK (iOS 8 & above) provided by Streamoid Technologies, acts as a bridge between offline advertisements and purchasing those products online

 Imagine a scenario where you see some product advertisement in a newspaper ad or in a product catalogue, feel like knowing more about that product or buying it online.
 Animator iOS SDK solves the exact same problem.